 Rechargeable AA Solar Batteries

 Need to replace your rechargeable batteries for solar lights or water pumps?
 We will look at the 14430 and other Rechargeable AA Solar Batteries in this article, they are 2/3 the size of a regular AA battery.
-We will look at the differences of this battery for the proper usage in several different lights and pumps.
+We will look at the differences of this battery type compared to a regular battery, for the proper usage in several different lights and pumps.

 The first thing to do when your light or pump fails to operate is to find out the proper size and number of the rechargeable battery.
 Several sizes are available and some will say AA in size and be smaller than a regular AA battery.